 Delivering a remarkable client experience is only possible when a firm has a culture that empowers its staff to deliver that experience.
 And it requires a great deal of intentionality to painstakingly build a client-first mentality into the fabric of the firm’s culture.

-Delivering a remarkable client experience is only possible when a firm has a culture that empowers its staff to deliver that experience.

 The truth is, most (if not all) of what many A/E/C firms tout as differentiators have become table stakes for today’s buyers.
 Things such as “on-time and on-budget” and “innovative solutions” are simply what clients have come to expect from every firm in the industry.
 And the industry’s focus on people, service offerings, and market expertise as points of differentiation are at best short-lived.